STAT 350: Introduction to Statistics

 • References

-• The Empirical Distribution and Plug-in Principle
+• Section 4.2 The Empirical Distribution and Plug-in Principle

 • The Empirical Cumulative Distribution Function